Ghost (Swedish band): Infestissumam (2012–2014)

 In February 2012, a Nameless Ghoul revealed that the band had completed writing their second album.
 Ghost entered the studio in October to record their second album in Nashville, Tennessee, with producer Nick Raskulinecz.
 The band had planned to record the album at the turn of 2012, but after starting their US tour in January, they were offered another tour immediately after.
 At the same time the band, their management and Rise Above Records all agreed that the group's next album should be released on a different label.
 Thus Ghost signed with Loma Vista Recordings in partnership with Republic Records—a division of Universal Music Group.

-On 15 December 2012, Ghost played a show in Linköping, where they debuted a new song titled "Secular Haze", which was released online earlier that day, as well as their cover of ABBA's "I'm a Marionette".
+On 15 December 2012, Ghost played a show in Linköping, where they debuted a new song titled "Secular Haze", which was released online earlier that day.
+The band also released a cover of ABBA's "I'm a Marionette" with Dave Grohl.
 During the same show, the band introduced Papa Emeritus II as the successor to the first Papa Emeritus.
 On 20 December, the band announced that their second album, Infestissumam, would be released in early 2013.
 On 5 February 2013, the band announced a name change to "Ghost B.C." in the US for legal reasons.
 A Nameless Ghoul said: "B.C. is obviously a pun on 'Before Christ', but it's just an amendment.
 In our world, we're just gonna be called Ghost ...
 The B.C. is silent, and as soon as we can, it's gonna be taken away forever."
 They officially dropped the amendment from their name in 2015.
 From 23 February to 4 March 2013, Ghost toured Australia as a part of the Soundwave Festival.